Bima Sultanate: Origins

-From early times, Sumbawa Island was divided in six kingdoms called Sumbawa, Tambora, Dompu, Pekat, Sanggar and Bima.
+From early times, Sumbawa Island was divided in six kingdoms called Sumbawa (previously, they were still separate small chiefdom, which is called the Kedatuan.
+Such as the Kedatuan of Taliwang, the Kedatuan of Seran, and the Kedatuan of Jereweh, atc., which later united in 1648 to form the Sultanate of Sumbawa), Tambora, Dompu, Pekat, Sanggar and Bima.
 Of these, the last four spoke Nggahi Mbojo, the language of the Bimanese people, related to the languages of Flores and Sumba.
-The Hindu-Buddhist Bima Kingdom was the forerunner of the Sultanate of Bima and was probably founded around the 11th century.
+The Hindu-Buddhist Bima Kingdom was the forerunner of the Sultanate of Bima and was probably founded around the 8th century, the exact year was 631 Saka, or 709 AD, based on the age of the Wadu Paa site, which was carved by Sang Bhima upon his first arrival in the land of Mbojo (the ancient name before it became known as Bima)..
 The indigenous name for the kingdom is Mbojo.

 Local historical legends speak of two brothers, Indera Jambrut and Indera Kemala, who were sons of the mythical hero Bhima and a golden dragon woman and had supernatural powers.
 They arrived to Sumbawa from the island Satonda and were acknowledged as rulers of the land.
 There are few historical sources about Bima from the 15th and 16th centuries.
 At least by the 17th century, the system of government was partly adapted to the system prevailing in the Kingdom of Gowa on Sulawesi.
 Besides the Sangaji (king) and the Tureli Nggampo (executive regent), the administration of the kingdom included appointed Tureli (ministers), Jeneli (subdistrict chiefs), and Gelarang (village headmen).

 Shipping and commerce grew rapidly, as attested by the Portuguese Tomé Pires (c.
 1515) who says that Bima exported clothes, horses, slaves, and Brazilwood though this is most likely Sappanwood.
 While Java was the main cultural referent in the beginning, relations with South Sulawesi later became important.
 Ships and boats increased in number and quality and followed the patterns of navigation and commerce sustained by the Gowa empire.